unicode-org/icu4x-docs/src/content/docs/1_5/tutorials/data_management.md

 ## 1. Prerequisites

-This tutorial assumes you have finished the [introductory tutorial](/icu4x-docs/1_5/tutorials/introduction) and continues where that tutorial left off.
+This tutorial assumes you have finished the [Quickstart](/icu4x-docs/1_5/quickstart) and continues where that tutorial left off.
 In particular, you should still have the latest version of code for `myapp`.

 ## 2. Generating data